Here For PubsFacilitating Performance -

 We’ll include information about the pub and its events; and also the facilities that musicians are looking for.
 (For if the musician is a pianist, etc.)

-The pub then has the right to display the Open Mic Movement registered logo on the premises and have an Open Mic Movement banner up with links to their page in plain site whilst the open mic session is on.
+The pub then has the right to display the Open Mic Movement registered logo on the premises and have an Open Mic Movement banner up with links to their page in plain sight whilst the open mic session is on.

 Pub Closed Music Industry Affected